 ChapterThree Bar Seoul

-Inside, hundreds of books lined the shelves throughout the bar, and as if I wasn’t already excited enough, the signature cocktails were inspired by literary classics.
+Inside, hundreds of books line the shelves, and as if I wasn’t already excited enough, the signature cocktails are inspired by literary classics.

 ChapterThree Bar Seoul

 I had three drinks here.
-The first was the Mowgli, made with rum, soda, and mint, which came in a jungle-inspired box.
+The first was the Mowgli, made with rum, soda, and mint, served in a jungle-inspired box.
 This was my favorite presentation of the night.

 ChapterThree Bar Seoul

-The Rose Du Prince, based on “The Little Prince,” was made with gin, apricot liqueur, lime juice, and black currant syrup.
+Next came the Rose Du Prince, based on “The Little Prince,” made with gin, apricot liqueur, lime juice, and black currant syrup.

 ChapterThree Bar Seoul

-And finally, I got the Sherlock, made with amaretto, lemon juice, and a third ingredient you have to guess.
+And finally, the Sherlock: amaretto, lemon juice, and a third ingredient you have to guess.
 The menu gives you clues.

-If you like whiskey, you are also in luck!
+Oh, and if you like whiskey, you’re also in luck.
 The bar has a massive whiskey collection and offers tastings.

 ChapterThree Bar Seoul